 For French Learners

-It is a fantastic way to learn new terms linked to spying and diplomacy.
+It is an effective way to learn new terms related to espionage and diplomacy.

 You can discuss the series’s political, espionage, and character-driven themes to practice your thoughts in French.